chanzuckerberg/cellxgene/docs/faq.md

 #### Can I use a _s3:_ or _gs:_ URL with `cellxgene launch`?

-cellxgene currently uses the [fsspec](https://filesystem-spec.readthedocs.io/en/latest/index.html) package to access remote data.
-Direct support for S3 and GCS is not enabled by default, but optional packages may be installed.
+Yes.
+Support for S3 and GCS is not enabled by default.
 If you wish to directly access S3 or GFS, install one or both of the following packages using `pip`:

 - [s3fs](https://s3fs.readthedocs.io/en/latest/) for S3 support
 - [gcsfs](https://gcsfs.readthedocs.io/en/latest/) for GCS support